“The people you work with are what makes any job special, and Capco is no exception.”

 Primary skills: Consulting

-Interests: Banking and payments, skiing, watching sports
+Interests: Skiing, watching sports

 My experiences have certainly had a profound effect on my development as a person.
 My family always moved around a lot, and by the time I was 17, I had lived in seven different U.S. states all over the country.
 Being exposed to these unique areas and communities, each with their distinct perspectives and culture, provided me with diverse experiences that have framed my outlook on life.